grifinmi/michaelspetition/README.md

 The application can be built using jenkins and will create a WAR file.
 Future enhancements will enable docker implementation

 It was created in intellij and is built using maven.
-It is built uses jdk 17 and uses both springboot and thymeleaf
+It is built with jdk 17 and uses both springboot and thymeleaf